An explanation of a few terms we use in this policy

 When we talk below about:

-- ‘Online self-service portal’, we mean Warehouse Money Connect, WM Health Connect, WM Travel Connect or WM Insurance Connect.
-These are online systems we have set up to let customers with certain products (like credit cards or insurance) connect to us through the Internet to manage their accounts, see recent transactions, view monthly statements, send us secure messages and change their contact details.
+- ‘Online self-service portal’, we mean Warehouse Money Connect.
+This is the online system we have set up to let customers with credit cards connect to us through the Internet to manage their accounts, see recent transactions, view monthly statements, send us secure messages and change their contact details.

 - 'us', 'we', 'our' (etc) we mean TW Money Limited for credit cards or TW Financial Services Operations Limited for insurance products.
 Our address and other contact details are on the website under the heading "Contact Us".
 (We operate under the brand name 'Warehouse Money').